-With that in mind it doesn’t matter if you’re a man, woman, disabled, older, smaller…etc – the process of exploration and assessment is the same for everyone – figure out what works and concentrate on it.
+With that in mind it doesn’t matter if you’re a man, woman, disabled, older, smaller…etc – the process of exploration and assessment is the same for everyone – figure out what works for you NOW and concentrate on it.

-So when people ask if we offer specific self defense training for the disabled or women’s self defense.
+So when people ask if we offer specific self defense training for people with disabilities, the elderly or women….

 The answer is YES, its called the Self Defense Training System.

-To put out a specific program for “women” or the “disabled” is short sighted and ignorant.
+To put out a specific program for each of the categories is short sighted and ignorant.
 First of all, as a woman, or more to the point, as a human being you will have different assets – size, strength, athletic ability and common sense.

-It always comes back to the SAME THING – what can you do?
+Self defense always comes back to the ONE THING – what can you do RIGHT NOW?

 The problem is you’re going to have to do a little work to figure it out.